 - 3 1/2 cups water

-- 2 Tbls freshly grated ginger (or ground ginger would work, too)
+- 2 Tbls freshly grated ginger (ground ginger, or Ginger essential oil would work here, too)

 - 1 cup raw honey (local to you is best)

 - In a medium saucepan, combine: elderberries, clove*, ginger* and cinnamon* (don’t add the honey yet!) – *if your’e using essential oils, wait to add those when you add the honey*